 To better align the abilities to handle different modalities in a pre-trained model, future work could be built on employing retrieval-based approaches during pre-training.
 Currently, some methods fine-tune the pre-trained generative model to learn to retrieve from different modalities.
 For example, LaMDA (Thoppilan et al., 2022) calls an external toolset for fine-tuning, including an information retrieval system.
-Similarly, during fine-tuning, Toolformer (Schick et al., 2023) augments models with API calls to tools including a QA system and a Wikipedia search engine.
+Similarly, during finetuning, Toolformer (Schick et al., 2023) augments models with API calls to tools including a QA system and a Wikipedia search engine.

 When similar retrieval abilities are leveraged during pretraining, the generative models can interact with retrieval tools much better.
 Then, instead of relying solely on internal weights, they could effectively use an external base to output more grounded information, provide relevant contexts to users, and update their information accordingly.
 Such pretraining techniques would also greatly improve robustness for out-of-domain tasks.
 As an example, Guu et al. (2020a) augments pretraining with an external knowledge retriever, which outperforms previous methods.
-Aiello et al. (2023) employs multimodal retrieval augmentation while training, resulting in a first-of-its-kind large multimodal model that can coherently generate long-form content with interleaved texts and images.